AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Results and Discussion

 Few-shot learning combines the desirable properties of both approaches.
 After pre-training a model on DE, it can be adapted on a small amount of target-language examples.
 Performance continues to grow with more shots; with as few as 1k JA examples it is comparable to supervised learning on 15k examples.
 Few-shot learning thus not only achieves the highest scores, but also leverages costly target-language data in a sample-efficient fashion.

-\textbf{Joint Multilingual Learning.} The results for this setting (see \S\ref{s:exp}) are shown in the bottom section of Table~\ref{table:language transfer}.
+\textbf{Joint Multilingual Learning.} The results are shown in Table~\ref{table:language transfer}.
 We observe a substantial boost in performance across all the languages compared to both zero-shot transfer from any individual language and supervised learning (cf.\ Table~\ref{table:allres}), including high-resource languages such as DE and RU.
-Low-resource languages enjoy the most copious gains: with an \textsc{mBERT} encoder, UR improves by 4.8 points, KK by 4.3, BN by 5.7, and KA by 6.3.
+Low-resource languages enjoy the most copious gains: with \textsc{mBERT} as the encoder, UR improves by 4.8 points, KK by 4.3, BN by 5.7, and KA by 6.3.
 However, this is still insufficient to equalize performances across the board, as the latter group of languages continues to lag behind: between DE and UR remains a gap of 7.2 points.
 We speculate that the reason behind this asymmetry is the fact that in addition to being resource-poor, UR, KK, BN, and KA are also typologically distant from languages where most of the examples are concentrated.
 Overall, these findings suggest that leveraging multiple sources is better than a single one by virtue of the transfer capabilities of massively multilingual encoders, as previously demonstrated \citep{wu2019beto,ponti2020parameter}.

 \textbf{Adversarial Examples.} Finally, we investigate whether the inclusion of adversarial examples (see \S\ref{sec:add challenge}) makes \resource less likely to be solved by relying on superficial clues.
-In Table~\ref{table:context vs target word}, we compare the performance of \textsc{mBERT} trained on the full input (which we label \textsc{Full}) with two adversarial baselines We implement the \textsc{Tgt} variant by inputting only the target word to the classification model and the \textsc{Ctx} variant by replacing the target word with a `\textit{[MASK]}' token.
-We perform analysis across \resource, WiC and XL-WiC.
-For better diagnosis and comparability, we select languages with sufficient and comparable training data from \resource and XL-WiC: we select ZH for \resource, and DE for \resource and XL-WiC.
+In Table~\ref{table:context vs target word}, we compare the performance of \textsc{mBERT} trained on the full input (which we label \textsc{Full}) with two adversarial baselines.
+We implement the \textsc{Tgt} variant by inputting only the target word to the classification model and the \textsc{Ctx} variant by replacing the target word with a `\textit{[MASK]}' token.
+We perform analysis across \resource, WiC, XL-WiC and MCL-WiC.\footnote{We select languages with sufficient and comparable training data: ZH for \resource, DE for \resource and XL-WiC and EN for MCL-WiC.}